Murihiku Regeneration

 The Ross Sea Sector is located between 160° E and 150° W. It contains the Ross Dependency, New Zealand’s Antarctic Claim.
 All claims on the Antarctic continent are put on hold by the Antarctic Treaty of 1959, which sets aside Antarctica as a continent for peace and science.The Ross Sea Sector (160°E to 150°W).
 Shown are the Subantarctic Islands (green dots), Antarctic Convergence (grey shading), Ross Dependency (red line), and CCAMLR Convention Area (white dash) in relation to Murihiku.The Ross Sea Sector (160°E to 150°W).
 Shown are the Subantarctic Islands (green dots), Antarctic Convergence (grey shading), Ross Dependency (red line), and CCAMLR Convention Area (white dash) in relation to Murihiku.

 The Southern Ocean lies south of the Antarctic Convergence.
-Its fisheries are regulated by the international Commission for the Conservation of Antarctic Marine Living Resources (CCAMLR).
+Its fisheries are regulated by the International Commission for the Conservation of Antarctic Marine Living Resources (CCAMLR).
 The area where the CCAMLR convention applies (the Convention Area) represents ca. 10% of the World’s oceans.

 Like the rest of the Southern Ocean, the Ross Sea region is characterised by the presence of ice in various forms and bounded to the south by the Ross Ice Shelf, a massive floating glacier twice the area of the UK.
 The Ross Sea is considered one of the least disturbed marine environments on Earth and is home to amazing biodiversity, including many endemic species (found nowhere else in the world).